danmurf/MetaTag/README.md

 A library for aggregating and generating html head meta tags.

 Note: This library should be stable, but it is in development.
 Documentation coming soon.

+To get started, install the library with composer:

+`composer require danmurf/metatag`